 Generosity pays!
 If you are liberal in your giving to the Lord and to the poor, He will pay you back liberally.
 And He can outgive you more easily than you can say 10 – 2 = 13.

-A strong measure of a righteous man, a man going to heaven, is his generous spirit in giving to others (Is 58:6-12; I John 3:16-19).
+A strong evidence of a righteous man, a man going to heaven, is his generous spirit in giving to others (Is 58:6-12; I John 3:16-19).
 Job was such a man.
 He took gentle and kind care of his servants (Job 29:11-17; 31:13-22).
-And God blessed him greatly!
+God blessed him greatly.
 If you take care of those needing financial help, the Lord will take care of you (Ps 41:1-3).
-Wise men will lay hold of eternal life by purposing to give (Matt 25:31-46; I Tim 6:17-19).
+Wise men will lay hold of eternal life by purposing to give liberally (Matt 25:31-46; I Tim 6:17-19).

 Every time there is an opportunity to give to God, to the poor, or to compensate someone working for you, give more than average, more than normal, more than you would have given without this proverb.
 Think about church offerings, tips, day laborers, contractors that help you, donations to worthy causes, the poor that need help, workers that need to be encouraged, ministers that labor in the word and doctrine (I Tim 5:17), and others.